Assessment

 Is the CO₂ tolerance test the same as the BOLT test?

 They are cousins, not twins.
 A BOLT score measures how long you can hold your breath after a normal exhale until the first definite urge to breathe.
-A CO₂ tolerance slow-exhale test (the one Auralize uses) measures how long you can sustain a continuous, gentle exhale.
-Both are proxies for CO₂ tolerance, but the slow-exhale version is more sensitive to breath control and harder to game with sheer willpower.
+The CO₂ tolerance slow-exhale test measures how long you can sustain a continuous, gentle exhale.
+Auralize ships both as separate in-app assessments — the slow-exhale test on this page, and the BOLT test at /assessments/bolt-breathing-test.
+Both produce a level and the same single-phase, 10-session box-breathing prescription, so picking between them is mostly preference.

 What is a good CO₂ tolerance score?

 Most people land between 15 and 35 seconds on their first attempt.
 Scores above 40 seconds are above average; above 60 is elite; above 80 is rare.
-Auralize labels the tiers Wanderer, Seeker, Voyager, Trailblazer, and Pulmonaut so you can see where you sit and what to train next.
+The CO2 tolerance score chart on this page maps each range to a level — Wayfarer (under 20s), Pathmaker (20–39s), Ridgewalker (40–59s), Cloudclimber (60–79s), and Summiteer (80s+) — so you can see where you sit and what training the score unlocks in the single-phase, 10-session plan.

 How can I improve my CO₂ tolerance?